varunpullur/Swift-Login-Page/README.md

 ### Project-1 : Login Page using SwiftUI

 **Description:** This project uses SwiftUI to create a basic login page UI.
-The UI is created using SwiftUI's declarative syntax.

 ### Project-2 : Login Page using UIKit

 **Description:** This project uses UIKit to create a basic login page UI.
-The UI is created using UIKit's imperative syntax.

 ### Project-3 : Login Page using Xibs

 **Description:** This project uses Xibs to create a basic login page UI.
-The UI is created using Xibs.